Rally Pro FAQ

 a 2WD, while students in multiday advanced programs also

 drive 4WD vehicles.
-All the cars used have a standard (manual)
+Most school cars have a standard (manual)

 How old must I be?